-East End Garden Centre is a full service garden centre that literally bursts onto the sidewalk with an array of seasonal plants and accessories.
+This full service garden centre literally bursts onto the sidewalk with an array of seasonal plants and accessories.
 In addition to annuals, perennials, plants, trees, shrubs and every type of gardening gear you could possibly think of, East End Garden Centre also carries hardware, electrical and plumbing supplies and offers landscaping services.
 Ask to visit the back lot for a seemingly endless supply of soil, mulch, wood chips and gravel.
-While parking may be a bit of an issue, staff will happily help you load your car, while you flip on your four-ways and hope not to be caught by the parking ticket vultures.

 East of Eliza

 A traditional florist shop with a hidden secret garden centre, East of Eliza is perfect for finding that pretty little something for a special event or a permanent fixture in your garden oasis.
 Owner Reed Russell is known for her earthy and whimsical approach to planter boxes and floral arrangements.
 She also offers landscaping services.